 The Choices process has been designed to maximise choices without restricting potential subject clashes into separate option blocks.
 Wherever possible, it is hoped that your child will be able to follow their first or second choices made.
 However, we also ask that your child lists three reserve subjects in order of preference.
 These must be seriously considered and valid option choices.
 We cannot guarantee your son or daughter all of their first four choices due to potential timetabling constraints.

 I hope you will find this booklet helpful when supporting your child in the Choices process.
+If you need any additional support, please contact your child's form tutor or Head of Year, Mr Barnett.

 Yours faithfully,